Hélène Viannay: Défense de la France

 Both résistants since the Armistice, they decided not to escape to London, but to oppose Germany from within their Parisian university milieu by writing an underground newspaper in the mold of La libre Belgique, published in occupied Belgium during the First World War.
 On 14 July 1941 the first official issue of Défense de la France was published by Viannay, her husband, fellow student Robert Salmon, and the financial support of friend and escaped prisoner Marcel Lebon who financed the purchase of a Rotaprint, a Czech offset printing machine.
 The newspaper was printed at the residence of an acquaintance's mother, Saint-Jacques, then at Philippe's parents home, and finally in the immense basement of the Sorbonne until 1942.
 Later in life, Viannay would learn that the first printing press in France was brought here by Guillaume Fichet, himself an ancestor of a fellow résistant, Octave Simon.
 In fact, as a volunteer on-site firefighter in the Sorbonne Geology laboratory since 1939, Hélène possessed keys to the university's entrance on rue Cujas.
 The motto of the journal is a quotation from Pascal: "I only believe stories told by those witnesses who are willing to have their throats cut.".
 It would be in production until the Liberation, its circulation having reached 450,000 copies in January 1944.
 Philippe and Hélène married in 1942.
 Their first child, Pierre, was born in hiding the following year, while they were under pursuit.
 Philippe could not be present at the birth.
 Until the end of the war, Hélène Viannay organized the circulation of the paper and the mass production of False Papers for those resisting forced labor.

 The Maquis of Ronquerolles

 In 1944, she joined the Maquis of Ronquerolles (Seine-et-Oise Nord), directed by her husband, and thereby assured the communication between different sectors and between the maquis and Paris.
 After her husband was injured, she maintained the coordination of different sectors on her own.
-In a shocking example of the thoughtless continuance of the traditional subordination of women, even within the Resistance, Hélène Viannay, despite possessing higher credentials than her husband, never dreamed of writing an article for the publication, although she and the other directors' spouses attended all the writing meetings.
+In an example of the continuance of the traditional subordination of women, even within the Resistance, Hélène Viannay, despite possessing higher credentials than her husband, never dreamed of writing an article for the publication, although she and the other directors' spouses attended all the writing meetings.
 Later on, she loved to bring up the fact that, despite her service to the resistance, she, like all other French women, had to wait until the 1960s to be permitted to use a checkbook or buy a piece of furniture without the approval of her husband...